Spring Term 2021 Curriculum – Remote Learning

-Children will be provided with phonics, spelling, writing and maths lessons 4 days per week allowing 1 day for catching up, finishing off, improving and of course for the inevitable technical glitches.
+Children will be provided with recorded teaching of phonics, spelling, writing and maths lessons 4 days per week allowing 1 day for catching up, finishing off, improving and of course for the inevitable technical glitches.
 In addition to this, there will be reading, stories and activities from the wider curriculum.
-These video lessons and challenges model specific skills and strategies, will enable children to remain connected to the classroom experience and will be uploaded by class teachers to Seesaw.
+Video lessons and challenges model specific skills and strategies, these will enable children to remain connected to the classroom experience and will be uploaded by class teachers to Seesaw.

 The government have advised that primary aged children should be engaged with their learning for an average of three hours per day.
 This is a guide only and will depend very much upon the age and learning needs of your child.

 We will be here to support you throughout and look forward to welcoming you back to school as soon as possible.
 In the meantime, please do not hesitate to get in touch if we can help in any way.

 The primary focus of our curriculum is to recover learning from March 2020.
 Teaching staff are undertaking individual assessment in word reading, comprehension, reading fluency, spelling, mathematical fluency and understanding, so that the content of the curriculum can be adjusted accordingly.

 The Government has recognised that “Children and young people across the country have experienced unprecedented disruption to their education as a result of coronavirus (COVID-19)” and have allocated ‘catch up premium funding’ to address this.
 To find out how we are utilising the funding follow this link to our catch up premium strategy.

 Nanstallon School is prioritising study and learning of:

 - Maths Fluency